 Uber Technologies (UBER) Received its Third Buy in a Row

-After RBC Capital and Needham gave Uber Technologies (NYSE: UBER) a Buy rating last month, the company received another Buy, this time from Raymond James.
-Analyst Justin Patterson maintained a Buy rating on Uber Technologies today and set a price target of $36.00.
-The company’s shares closed last Monday at $30.01.
+After RBC Capital and Canaccord Genuity gave Uber Technologies (NYSE: UBER) a Buy rating last month, the company received another Buy, this time from Needham.
+Analyst Brad Erickson reiterated a Buy rating on Uber Technologies today and set a price target of $36.00.
+The company’s shares closed last Monday at $30.08.

+According to TipRanks.com, Erickson is a 2-star analyst with an average return of -1.2% and a 44.7% success rate.
+Erickson covers the Technology sector, focusing on stocks such as Fiverr International, ANGI Homeservices, and Zillow Group.

-Uber Technologies has an analyst consensus of Strong Buy, with a price target consensus of $41.85, a 40.7% upside from current levels.
+Uber Technologies has an analyst consensus of Strong Buy, with a price target consensus of $41.64, representing a 40.0% upside.
 In a report issued on April 13, Canaccord Genuity also maintained a Buy rating on the stock with a $48.00 price target.

 See today’s analyst top recommended stocks >>